Is there a fault with my golf trolley controller

 The new replacement controller is now black colour as shown below and has an upgrade to 9 speeds.

 Stowamatic is slightly different.
-The original GXT model (Green Handle) has a circuit PCB which need the S3… type as below.
+The GXT model (Green Handle) has a circuit PCB which has types as below.

 Golf trolley controllers with their respective handle circuits.